mendix/docs/content/apidocs-mxsdk/mxsdk/creating-your-first-script.md

 ## 1 Introduction

-In [Setting Up Your Development Environment](setting-up-your-development-environment) and [Setup your Personal Access Token](setup-your-pat), you set up all the development tools and security settings.
+In [How to Set Up Your Development Environment](setting-up-your-development-environment) and [How to Set Up Your Personal Access Token](setup-your-pat), you set up all the development tools and security settings.
 Now you will create an SDK script that automatically bootstraps a new Mendix app.

 ## 2 Writing a First Script